University professor compares 'OK, boomer' to 'n-word,' students say - KTVZ

 University professor compares ‘OK, boomer’ to ‘n-word,’ students say

-A University of Oklahoma professor has apologized after saying “OK, boomer” is the same as saying “n***er,” the university’s student newspaper.
+A University of Oklahoma professor has apologized after saying “OK, boomer” is the same as saying “n***er,” the university’s student newspaper reported.

 When a student made the comment Tuesday that journalists must keep up with younger generations, the professor said that was “the equivalent of saying ‘OK, boomer’ to him,” the OU Daily reported.